TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 ### On Control Flow

 Decompiler output may not accurately present the control flow of the original program.
+Changing:

-Changing (1) the order of control flow, and (2) which statement is used may lead us closer to 100%.
+1. the order of control flow, and
+2. which statement is used

+may lead us closer to 100%.

 Would it make more sense to use a !!`switch`!! instead of an `if` in a certain place?